 Last little safety tip: stay on the trail and watch for wildlife that might ruin your hike.
 There are many varieties of rattlesnakes and scorpions in the Arizona desert, so keeping your eyes peeled both on and off the trail is extra important.

 Tip: check out our article on hiking safety tips for other things to keep in mind for a safe and awesome hike.

 A non-desert experience: kayaking in Tempe

 Believe it or not there is actually a river that flows through Tempe.
 The Salt River, or Rio Salado, is nearly dry for most of the year.
 There are portions of the river that are dammed so there are some lakes, such as Tempe Town Lake.
-We rented a tandem kayak from Tempe Boat Rentals on the south shore of the lake, just off the main drag of downtown.
+We rented a tandem kayak from several Tempe boat rental spots on the south shore of the lake, just off the main drag of downtown.